 I could only answer with a thumbs up, which I did, even though the very bad 80’s music was anything but relaxing.

 I sensed the table rising then lowering then twisting around.
 I saw flashes of light through my closed eyes.
 I breathed—in for 5, out for 5.
-I pretended I was getting a massage and that my face was resting through that soft hole at the end of massage table.
+I pretended I was getting a massage and that my face was resting through that soft hole at the end of a massage table.
 I felt the masseuse’s hands caressing my shoulders, my tense back, my—and then Trevor said, “Okay, here we go.
 It’ll be about 30 seconds,” and I braced for it, having no idea what I was actually bracing for, but suddenly there was a light so bright it was as if an atomic bomb had exploded before my eyes.

 And then it was done and someone lowered the table and someone else unbolted me and someone else helped me off the table and someone else handed me my purse and said, “See you back here tomorrow for round 2!”